Avir-AI/EEG_Applications_Hub/README.md

   <li><a href="https://www.mdpi.com/2075-4418/13/10/1779">Electroencephalography-Based Depression Detection Using Multiple Machine Learning Techniques</a></li>
   <li><a href="https://www.frontiersin.org/journals/neuroscience/articles/10.3389/fnins.2023.1219133/full">Generation of synthetic EEG data for training algorithms supporting the diagnosis of major depressive disorder</a></li>
   <li><a href="https://www.mdpi.com/1424-8220/23/20/8639">Depressive Disorder Recognition Based on Frontal EEG Signals and Deep Learning</a></li>
+  <li><a href="https://ieeexplore.ieee.org/abstract/document/9693921">Exploration of EEG-Based Depression Biomarkers Identification Techniques and Their Applications: A Systematic Review</a></li>

 </details>

 <details>
   <summary>Anxiety</summary>
   Anxiety is a psycho-physiological phenomenon related to the mental health of a person.
 Persistence of anxiety for an extended period of time can manifest into anxiety disorder, which is a root cause of multiple mental health issues.

   **Useful Resources:**
   <li><a href="https://peerj.com/articles/cs-1829/">A comprehensive exploration of machine learning techniques for EEG-based anxiety detection</a></li>